-Novartis downplays payments to Michael Cohen firm
+Novartis downplays $1.2M in payments to Michael Cohen firm

-Novartis AG wants everyone to know that its payments to a firm owned by President Trump’s personal lawyer, Michael Cohen, have ended and the managers who engaged the firm is no longer at the big Swiss drugmaker.
+Novartis AG wants everyone to know that its payments to a firm owned by President Trump’s personal lawyer, Michael Cohen, have ended and the manager who engaged the firm is no longer at the big Swiss drugmaker.

 Continue Reading Below